 “Byzantine Materiality” is a two-part interdisciplinary event of the Sacred Arts Initiative at St. Vladimir’s Seminary, funded by the Henry Luce Foundation, that explores matter, materials, and materiality in Byzantine art and culture.
-It begins with a preparatory workshop for conference speakers in September 2018, followed by a public conference in May 8-12, 2019, which will also incorporate shorter papers.
+It begins with a preparatory workshop for conference speakers held September 14-16, 2018, followed by a public conference in May 8-12, 2019, which will also incorporate shorter papers.
 It aims to examine material strategies of objects, makers, and users; the agency and affective properties of materials and objects in sacred, political, and other social contexts; Byzantine depictions and descriptions of matter in images and texts (including poetry and hymnography, rhetoric, theology, etc.); and sensual/embodied experiences of the sacred.

 CHARLES BARBER, Professor, Department of Art and Archeology, Princeton University

 ROLAND BETANCOURT, Associate Professor, Art History, University of California, Irvine

 ANNEMARIE WEYL CARR, Professor Emerita of Art History, Southern Methodist University

 BÉATRICE CASEAU-CHEVALLIER, Professor of Byzantine History, Paris-Sorbonne University

 HELEN EVANS, Mary and Michael Jaharis Curator of Byzantine Art, Metropolitan Museum of Art

 HOLGER KLEIN, Professor, Department of Art History and Archaeology, Columbia University